Sorry, this program is not available for local students.

 An industry engagement day is organised near the end of your program to provide you with relevant information on regulations, key employers and employment opportunities.

 Students are also connected through industry associations and the RMIT Skills and Jobs Centre to assist with securing a full-time apprenticeship.

-Plumbers continue to be in high demand in Australia, sothe job outlook is currently very strong.
+Plumbers continue to be in high demand in Australia, and the current job outlook is very strong.
 Plumbers may be self-employed, employed in small firms, or employed in large construction firms.

 Many students find apprenticeships while still studying this program.
 A high percentage of students who successfully complete this program find an apprenticeship within six months.

 This program is recognised by plumbing associations and organisations such as the Master Plumbers and Mechanical Services Association of Australia and the Communications Electrical Plumbing Union.

 Gain practical skills and industry relevant knowledge to help secure an apprenticeship.